mParticle/docs/src/pages/guides/idsync/components/index.md

 ## Identity API

-The Identity API is used by all of mParticle's SDKs to log users in and out of your app, to search for, and to modify a current user's identities.
+The Identity API is used by all of mParticle&#39;s SDKs to log users in and out of your app, to search for, and to modify a current user&#39;s identities.
 It is also available as an HTTP API.

 ### Identify a User